Skip to content

 Advocacy support is where someone helps you to advocate for the needs of your child and family, or takes up a matter on your behalf.
 You can get advocacy support from friends, family, other parents or professional advocates.

-• Individual advocacy: We support families to advocate for their child
+• Planning next steps to advocate for your child

 Tips for advocating for your child